Strengthening Partnership and Support

 Support for Individuals Experiencing Doxing

-Acknowledging the impact that doxing has had on members of the university community in recent months, the university has made clear it finds such attempts to intimidate or threaten our students, faculty, and staff reprehensible.
-The university has shared guidance and third-party resources that may assist those who have been targeted by doxing.
+Acknowledging the impact that doxing has had on members of the university community, the university has made clear it finds such attempts to intimidate or threaten our students, faculty, and staff reprehensible.
+The university offers guidance and third-party resources that may assist those who have been targeted by doxing.